A primal-dual price-optimization method for computing equilibrium prices in mean-field games models: Introduction

 As one can see, we only need to specify that among all input variables of the objective function $\verb|compute_objective()|$, we track only $\verb|alpha|$ when computing its gradient via $\verb|.backward()|$.
 Hence, for a modified problem data, one only needs to update the objective function $\verb|compute_objective()|$, while the module in Listing~\ref{code:primal_dual} remains unchanged.
 More details and a complete implementation of Algorithm~\ref{alg:main} are available at~\href{https://github.com/lnurbek/price-mfg-solver}{https://github.com/lnurbek/price-mfg-solver}.

 The remainder of the paper is organized as follows.
 In Sections~\ref{subsec:related} and~\ref{subsec:modeling}, we discuss the related work and modeling considerations.
-Section~\ref{sec:assumptions} contains the standing assumptions throughout the paper.
 Furthermore, in Section~\ref{sec:analysis_single}, we analyze theoretical properties of the single-agent optimal control problem~\eqref{eq:oc_single_general}, which are required for further analysis and the proof of the main Theorem~\ref{thm:min_existence}.
 Section~\ref{sec:I} contains the analysis of the properties of the functional $I$~\eqref{eq:I} and the proof of Theorem~\ref{thm:min_existence}.
 Next, in Section~\ref{sec:alg}, we introduce the Algorithm~\ref{alg:main}, and in Section~\ref{sec:experiments} we perform numerical experiments to validate our findings.
 Section~\ref{sec:conclusion} contains concluding remarks.
 Appendix~\ref{apdx:analytic} contains the derivations of the analytic solutions for a class of linear quadratic models used for benchmarking our algorithm in Section~\ref{sec:experiments}.